 Frequent Subgraph Mining and K-Nearest Neighbor

 It must noted here that gPLS is the current state of the art as far as the graph regression problem is concerned.
 While the other approaches have not been studied in literature, except for gRegress, they are straightforward combinations of existing work.
+Also note that additive regression is a simple combination of regression models.
+After the initial regression model based on the output, additional regression models are developed based on the residuals (errors).
+The final models is a simple addition of the values predicted by the models.